 It’s a problem that’s quite easily solved by getting stronger.

-And there’s no good reason why the leg press can’t form part of a program designed to make you stronger.
+And there’s no good reason why the leg press can’t form part of a workout routine designed to make you stronger.

 It’s not just the leg press.
-Weight machines in general come in for a lot of flak these days, partly on the basis that “they don’t build functional strength or transfer to real life activity.”
+Weight machines in general come in for a lot of flak these days, partly on the basis that “they don’t build functional strength or transfer to real-life activities.”

 However, this isn’t an argument that stands up to scrutiny.
 In fact, machine-based training programs have been shown in a number of studies to enhance athletic performance.

-What did that strength training program look like?
+What did that traditional strength training program look like?

 This was purely a machine-based routine, comprising the leg extension, leg press, leg curl, and calf raise.